 Peter Hood advises clients on a wide range of international disputes.
-Focusing on international arbitration in the natural resources and infrastructure sectors, he has acted for clients in LCIA, ICC and ad hoc arbitrations.
+Focusing on international criminal law, business and human rights and international arbitration in the natural resources and infrastructure sectors, he has acted for clients in LCIA, ICC and ad hoc arbitrations.
 Recently, he has worked with clients in the oil and gas sector to obtain successful outcomes in disputes with joint venture partners, operators and state-owned companies.

 Areas of Focus

 Advising a Russian investment company in relation to an LCIA arbitration about a US$500m real estate development in Russia.